imarcaos/Curso-Desenvolvimento-Web/README.md

    - C276 - How to use Laragon
    - C277 - How to add PHP8 to the Laragon
    - C278 - Write PHP code
+   - C279 - How to execute PHP in terminal